TosbackCgusBridge-Bot/CGUs-versions/Bing/Privacy Policy.md

 Microsoft uses the information we collect to operate, improve and personalize the products and services we offer.
 Information collected through one Microsoft service may be combined with information collected through other Microsoft services to give you a more consistent and personalized experience in your interactions with us.
 We may also supplement this with information from other companies.
 For example, we may use services from other companies to help us derive a general geographic area based on your IP address in order to customize certain services to your geographic area.

 For Bing services, we use this information to provide you with relevant search results.
 We also use the information we collect to maintain and improve the quality, security and integrity of our services.
 For example we may use this information for research purposes and to improve the relevancy of search results.
 This information is also necessary in order to detect and protect against security threats such as botnet attacks, click fraud, worms, and other threats.
+For Microsoft Services that are powered by Bing, we may also use this information to personalize your experience.
+Please see the Microsoft Services Powered by Bing section for more information.

 We also may use the information to communicate with you, for example, informing you when a subscription is ending, letting you know when security updates are available or letting you know when you need to take action to keep your account active.